Recipes Made Easy

 • When the jelly has reached setting point, pour into warm sterilised jars.
 Seal immediately and allow to cool.

 • Label when cold and store in a cool, dark place.
-The jelly will keep for up to 1 year.

 Video